misakey/backend/docs/content/concepts/authorization-and-authentication.md

 :warning: Third-parties are responsible of managing potential session with lower `acr` than requested.
 If an authentication session is still active, `acr_values` parameter might be ignored since only the ID token is aware of the previous `acr` value and so the Misakey auth server is not.
-Final `acr` claims shall be always compared to initial `acr_values`.
+Final `acr` claims must be always compared to initial `acr_values`.
-If the final `acr` shows a less secure authentication than expected: the authorization code flow shall be performed again using `prompt=login` parameter (or force authentication and ignore potential session.
+If the final `acr` shows a less secure authentication than expected: the authorization code flow must be performed again using `prompt=login` parameter (or force authentication and ignore potential session.

 ### 4.3.
 Methods